Problematic social media use: Causes and mechanisms

-Cultural anthropologist Natasha Dow Schüll noted parallels to the gambling industry inherent to the design of various social media sites, with "'ludic loops' or repeated cycles of uncertainty, anticipation and feedback" potentially contributing to problematic social media use.
+There are parallels to the gambling industry inherent to the design of various social media sites, with "'ludic loops' or repeated cycles of uncertainty, anticipation and feedback" potentially contributing to problematic social media use.
 Another factor directly facilitating the development of addiction to social media is the implicit attitude toward the IT artifact.
+Social media use may also stimulate the reward pathway in the brain.

-Mark D. Griffiths, a chartered psychologist focusing on the field of behavioral addictions, also postulated in 2014 that social networking online may fulfill basic evolutionary drives in the wake of mass urbanization worldwide.
+There is also a theory that social media addiction fulfills a basic evolutionary drives in the wake of mass urbanization worldwide.
 The basic psychological needs of "secure, predictable community life that evolved over millions of years" remain unchanged, leading some to find online communities to cope with the new individualized way of life in some modern societies.